tradeoff-analysis/provenance/README.md

 These can be found here: <a href="visprom_selected_quotes.csv">CSV</a> format or <a href="visprom_selected_quotes.xlsx">Excel</a>.

 ## Video
-The video demo of VisProm can be found <a href="https://www.lri.fr/~anab/visprom.mp4">here</a>
+The video demo of VisProm can be found <a href="https://www.lri.fr/~anab/visprom.mp4">here.</a>

 ## Analysis Notebook
-We provide the Jupyter notebook and coded dataset we used for our analysis <a href="JupyterNotebook.rar"> here </a>
+We provide the Jupyter notebook and coded dataset we used for our analysis <a href="JupyterNotebook.rar"> here.</a>

 ## Contributors
 M. Chakhchoukh, Univ.
 Paris Saclay, France.
 E-mail: mehdi.chakhchoukh@universite-paris-saclay.fr<br/>